leandrocfe/fi-v4-beta-article/readme.md

 Filament supports two built-in MFA methods:
 - [App authentication](../docs/4.x/users/multi-factor-authentication#app-authentication) using a TOTP app like Google Authenticator, Authy, or Microsoft Authenticator apps.
 - [Email authentication](../docs/4.x/users/multi-factor-authentication#email-authentication) which sends a one-time code to the user’s email.

+## Use Heroicons in Filament

+Filament includes the [Heroicons](https://heroicons.com/) icon set by default, so you can use icons without installing anything extra.
+The [Heroicon enum class](../docs/4.x/styling/icons#using-heroicons-in-filament) provides IDE autocompletion to help you quickly find the icon you need.

+Each icon is available in solid and outlined variants (`Heroicon::Star` vs. `Heroicon::OutlinedStar`).
+Filament automatically selects the appropriate size (`16px`, `20px`, or `24px`) based on context.

 ## Resources